 Mindfulness is a state of being fully present in the moment, focusing all your attention on your thoughts, feelings and bodily sensations.

-The NHS has included practising mindfulness in their ‘5 steps to wellbeing’ due to its positive benefits on our mental health.
+The NHS has included practicing mindfulness in their ‘5 steps to wellbeing’ due to its positive benefits on our mental health.
 By focusing on the present and thinking positively we can begin to change our mindset and look at things in a new light.

 Dedicating the time to solely focus on one creative activity can allow your mind to let go of other negative thoughts and just relax in a safe environment.
 Once your painting is complete you will feel a sense of pride that will help put you in a positive mindset.

-The key to mindfulness is letting go of any judgements.
+The key to mindfulness is letting go of any judgment.
 By doodling and creating shapes you are going with the flow and freely expressing yourself without criticising what the end picture should look like because you haven’t invented it yet.

 Although, if you do hit a creative block there are some common mindful drawings that people do to de-stress.
-You can draw a mandala like shape which is similar to a doodle in that it’s made of swirls and dots that any beginner artist can do.
-Or some people like to practice ‘body scan’ mindfulness where you focus one part of the body and think about how it looks and feels before sketching it.
+You can draw a mandala-like shape which is similar to a doodle in that it’s made of swirls and dots that any beginner artist can do.
+Or some people like to practice ‘body scan’ mindfulness where you focus on one part of the body and think about how it looks and feels before sketching it.